 Understanding DUI Blood Tests in Maryland

 In most cases, the police use breath tests to determine a driver’s breath alcohol content because blood tests are more expensive for the state to administer.

-However, in the case of a serious car crash where tests cannot be conducted at the scene or because of other unusual circumstances, a blood test may be performed later on.
-The officer may speak with the injured driver and determine whether or not they are drunk by slurred speech, bloodshot eyes, and other cues.
+However, in the case of a serious car crash where tests cannot be conducted at the scene, or because of other unusual circumstances, a blood test may be performed later on.
+The officer may speak with the injured driver and determine whether or not they are drunk by observing cues like slurred speech or bloodshot eyes.

 If you have been pulled over and accused of drunk driving, you may have questions about blood test requirements.
-At Alpert Schreyer Poe, LLC, we have answers.
-With five convenient offices in Bowie, Frederick, Lexington Park, Prince Frederick, and Waldorf, we are here for you when and where you need us.
+At Alpert Schreyer, LLC, we have answers.
+With five convenient offices in Bowie, Frederick, Lexington Park, Prince Frederick, Waldorf, and Rockville, we are here for you when and where you need us.